Better terms for mathematical concepts

 This fact was old before Pythagoras or the Pythagoreans got their hands on it.

-The basic fact was recorded by the Bablylonians as early as 1800 BCE.
+The basic fact was recorded by the Babylonians as early as 1800 BCE.
 The statement is present in ancient Indian writings (the Baudhayana Shulba Sutra, thought to be from 800-500 BCE) as well as a geometrical sort of proof.
 And perhaps later, but probably independently, the statement and reasoning for it appeared in the Chinese book, 九章算術 (The Nine Chapters on the Mathematical Art), which was compiled before 170 CE.
 It is therefore unsurprising that, in India and China, the theorem goes by names other than that of Pythagoras.

 The theorem is the primary relation of lengths to areas.
 So length-area theorem is an option.
 It is also the primary theorem about right triangles.
 So something like right area theorem would do.
 But I can think of nothing better than